LeeAnnEditor/o365hq/services/Cloud Services Setup and Implementation, IT Consulting.md

 manager = "Roman Sotnik"
 +++

-The **IT Partner** team has large experience in setting up and implementing migrations to various **Office 365** services.\
+The **IT Partner** team has extensive experience in setting up and implementing migrations to various **Office 365** services.
-We are ready to listen to you, understand your goals and objectives, answer any of your questions and prepare recommendations on what products might suit you and how to use them, what opportunities can be realized with their help, what problems may occur, and what can be done to avoid them or reduce their impact on the workflow, how to produce licensing in your situation in order to use budget most effectively.
+We are ready to listen to you, to understand your goals and objectives, answer any of your questions, and prepare recommendations on what products might suit you and how to best use them.
+We'll help you discover opportunities, and show you how to mitigate any problems that may occur, to reduce their impact on your workflow.
+We can explain how licensing tailored to your specific situation can help you use your budget most effectively.

 ### IT Partner responsibilities